Anahy290504/portafolio/README.md

 # Anahy Santiago Arguello
 # Discrete Mathematics | Machine Learning

+#### Technical Skills:
+-Languages: Python, C/C++

+-ML/DL: PyTorch, TensorFlow, scikit-learn, CatBoost

-#### Technical Skills: Python, C/C++, PyTorch, TensorFlow, NumPy, Pandas, SciPy, Matplotlib, sci-kit-learn.
+-Data Analysis: NumPy, Pandas, SciPy, Matplotlib, Seaborn

+-Other: Git, Jupyter, LaTeX

+## About me

+I am a mathematician and data scientist with a strong background in discrete mathematics, graph theory, and machine learning.
+After completing my Ph.D. in Mathematics at UNAM and postdoctoral research in Leipzig, I transitioned into applied data science, where I work on projects that bridge theoretical foundations with real-world applications.

+I am passionate about:

+-Designing machine learning models for real-world problems.

+-Exploring the intersection of mathematics, data science, and biology.

+-Building efficient algorithms with both theoretical rigor and practical usability.

 ## Education
 -Ph.D. in Mathematics | UNAM- IMATE Mexico City (_December 2018_)